graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-Variables can only be scalars, enums, input objects, or lists and non-null variants of those types.
+Variables can only be scalars, enums, input objects, input unions, or lists and non-null variants of those types.
 These are known as input types.
 Objects, unions, and interfaces cannot be used as inputs.